-Start your Florida Keys itinerary at this quaint resort made up of individual cottages on the waterfront.
+Start your Florida Keys itinerary at Kona Kai Resort Gallery and Botanical Gardens in Key Largo made up of individual cottages on the waterfront.
 We are recommending using this resort as your base for the next two nights as we explore our days 1 & 2 Florida Keys itinerary attractions.

 This boutique property not only has individual charming, beachy cottages for its guests located in a botanic garden but also a gorgeous waterfront location perfect for catching a sunset.

 You will find little lizards and iguanas running around the botanic garden as you make your way to the beach on the walkway.
 The small botanic gardens here are actually one of only two frost-free tropical botanic gardens in the continental US!

 With your stay, you get free access to kayaks, stand-up paddle boards, and paddle boats.
 There’s also a pool and hot tub for swimming.
 Along the water, you can find a dock for sunbathing, sunset watching, and hammocks under the swaying palm trees to relax.